armandoSandino/API-REST-en-php/README.md

-# REST API en CodeIgniter
+# REST API in CodeIgniter

-Implementando una API REST en php con CodeIgniter.
+Implementing a REST API in php with CodeIgniter

-Este proyecto tiene licencia bajo los términos de la licencia MIT.
+This project is licensed under the terms of the MIT license